Dukagjin Highlands: Anthropology

 According to Bell (1931), "Upper Pulti, the region to the north-north-east of Shkodra, is inhabited by the Merturi, Nikaj, Shala, Shoshi, Toplana, and Gimaj clans, bajraks, or groups of bajraks."
 According to Myres (1945), "In Malsia e vogel are included Shala, Shoshi, Plandi, and the tribes of the Toplane district".

-According to Enke (1955), the "Mountains of Dukagjin" (Bergen des Dukagjin) was inhabited by the "six bajraks, Shala, Shoshi, Kir, Gjaj, Plan and Toplana.".
+According to Enke (1955), the "Mountains of Dukagjin" (Bergen des Dukagjin) was inhabited by the "seven bajraks, Shala, Shoshi, Kir, Xhan, Plan, Shllak and Toplana.".
 According to Prothero (1973), "The Dukagjin (in the Wider sense) include the six bajraks of the Pulati, Shala and Shoshi, Dushmani, Toplana, Nikaj, and Merturi.
 Their territory lies between the Malsia e Madhe and the River Drin."

-According to an Austrian map dating to 1918, the tribes had the following main settlements (including modern municipalities): Shala had Theth, Lekaj and Nicaj-Shalë (in Shalë); Shoshi had Goraj-Budishtë (in Kastrat) or Zagorë (in Shkrel); Kiri had Kiri (in Pult); Gjaj had Xhan (in Pult); Plani had Plan (in Pult); Toplan had Toplanë (in Temal).
+According to an Austrian map dating to 1918, the tribes had the following main settlements (including modern municipalities): Shala had Theth, Nderlysaj, Pecaj, Nicaj-Shalë, Abat, Nenmavriq, Pjollë, Breglum, Vuksanaj, Lotaj, Lekaj and Gimaj (in Shalë); Shoshi had Ndrejaj, Pylaj, Celaj, Pepaj, Pilotaj, Pepsumaj, Palaj and Nicaj-Shosh (in Shosh); Kiri had Kiri (in Pult); Xhani had Xhan (in Pult); Plani had Plan, Gjuraj and Than (in Pult); Shllaku had Barcolle, Benë, Gushtë, Palaj-Gushaj, Vukjakaj-Gegaj and Kroni i Madh (in Shllak)Toplan had Toplanë (in Toplane).

-All six tribes today belong to the Roman Catholic faith by majority and to a lesser degree Islam.
+All six tribes today belong to the Roman Catholic faith.
 They speak the Northwestern Gheg dialect of Albanian.
 The Shala and Shoshi tribes are closely associated, have the same occupations and characteristics, and are sometimes called one bajrak.
 Lekë Dukagjini's Kanun, a set of customary laws, are still today applied in the following regions of Albania: Lezha mountains, Mirditë, Shala-Shoshë and Nikaj-Mertur.

 The Gjâma e burrave, or "Men's Lament" is a death rite performed only by men and for men only, maintained exclusively by the Catholic Albanians in the highlands of Dukagjin, in Iballë and Gjakova (in Kosovo).
 A pagan tradition in Dukagjin and Malesia e Vogel was Shen Verbti ("the holy blind one"), the god of hailstorms who lived in the clouds.
 In Shala, he was known as Rmoria (possibly from Latin rumor, "shouting, noise, rumour.").